 16 Key competencies should be the common targets of all education.
-Each stage of education in part contributestoachievingthesetargetsand is open to further development and improvement of these competencies.
-In all stages, one of the aims of and is open to further development and improvement of these competencies.
+Each stage of education in part contributes to achieving these targets and is open to further development and improvement of these competencies.
 In all stages, one of the aims of education is to equip each individual with a set of key competencies attainable to his/her skills.